-The natural question arises: can strong coupling regime be observed for material excitations other then excitons?
-One of the natural candidates is collective plasmonic excitation in metals.
-For planar metallic structures the dispersion of the surface plasmon lies outside the light cone, which makes its direct optical excitation impossible \cite{Pitarke2007} and rules out the possibility of the observation of any strong coupling effects.
-This is not true, however, for more complicated structures containing metallic nanowire arrays \cite{Christ2003} and metallic nanorods \cite{Huang2010}, for which the effects of strong coupling were shown to be extremely pronounced and experimentally observed Rabi splitting can be as big as 250 $\mu eV$ \cite{Christ2003}.
+A natural question arises: can strong coupling regime be observed for material excitations other than excitons?
+One of the main candidates is collective plasmonic excitation in metals.
+For planar metallic structures the dispersion of the surface plasmon lies outside the light cone that makes its direct optical excitation impossible \cite{Pitarke2007} and rules out the possibility of the observation of any strong coupling effects.
+This is not true, however, for more complicated structures containing metallic nanowire arrays \cite{Christ2003} and metallic nanorods \cite{Huang2010} for which the effects of strong coupling were shown to be extremely pronounced and experimentally observed Rabi splitting can be as big as 250 $\mu$eV \cite{Christ2003}.
 This number exceeds by the order of magnitude the values of Rabi splitting for exciton-photon coupling in planar inorganic microcavities \cite{KavokinBook} and is comparable to Rabi splittings observed in organic structures \cite{Hobson2002}.

-In the present work we consider another type of hybrid metal-dielectric structure, consisting of the single metallic cluster embedded inside a single mode photonic cavity.
-The collective motion of electrons in the cluster against the positively charged ionic background leads to formation of a surface plasmonic mode responsible for the appearance of a giant resonance in the photoabsorbtion spectra \cite{deHeer1993,Brack1993,Brechignac1994,Madjet1995,Solovyov}.
-If the energy of the plasmon is close to that of the photonic mode of the cavity, the processes of multiple resonant emissions and absorptions of photons by the cluster can take place and hybrid plasmon-photon modes be formed.
-The goal of the present letter is to analyze their influence on photoabsorbtion spectrum of the system and to estimate the corresponding values of the Rabi splitting.
+In the present manuscript we consider another type of hybrid metal-dielectric structure consisting of the single metallic cluster embedded inside a single-mode photonic cavity.
+The collective motion of electrons in the cluster against the positively charged ionic background leads to formation of a surface plasmonic mode responsible for the appearance of a giant resonance in the photoabsorbtion spectra \cite{deHeer1993,Brack1993,Brechignac1994,Madjet1995,Ekardt,Solovyov}.
+If the energy of the plasmon is close to that of the photonic mode of the cavity, the processes of multiple resonant emissions and absorptions of photons by the cluster take place and hybrid plasmon-photon modes are being formed.
+The goal of the present manuscript is to analyze their influence on photoabsorbtion spectrum of the system and to estimate the corresponding values of the Rabi splitting.